Bhupesh-V/Bhupesh-V.github.io/about.md

 ### 📖 Learn With Me

-I log whatever new I learn, Go to <a href="https://til.bhupesh.me"  class="mark">til.bhupesh.me</a> to see some of it.
+I log whatever new stuff I learn, Go to <a href="https://til.bhupesh.me"  class="mark">til.bhupesh.me</a> to see some of it.
 I also have a [**newsletter** 🚀](https://buttondown.email/bhupesh) where I share interesting stuff and tips around tech.

 ### 🦄 Connect